Dodge Grand Caravan Insurance Rates

 The chart below shows estimated Dodge Grand Caravan insurance rates for additional coverage choices and driver risks.

-- The average rate for the average middle-age driver using $500 deductibles is $1,074
+- The estimated price for the average middle-age driver using $500 deductibles is $1,074

-- Selecting more expensive low deductibles for physical damage coverage will cost an extra $198 annually
+- Choosing low $100 deductibles for physical damage coverage will cost an additional $198 each year

-- High-risk insureds with serious driving violations could pay at least $2,308 or more
+- Higher-risk drivers with multiple violations and an at-fault accident could pay at least $2,308 or more

-- The price for full coverage for a 16-year-old driver with full coverage can be $4,242 or more
+- The price that insures a teenage driver can be $4,242 or more

-Insurance prices for a Dodge Grand Caravan are also quite variable based on your driving record, the trim level of your Grand Caravan, and deductibles and policy limits.
+Car insurance prices for a Dodge Grand Caravan are also quite variable based on the trim level of your Grand Caravan, how you drive, and deductibles and policy limits.

-An older driver with no violations or accidents and high deductibles may pay as low as $1,000 a year for full coverage.
-Prices are much higher for teenage drivers, where even good drivers should be prepared to pay as much as $4,200 a year.
+Older drivers with no driving violations and higher comprehensive and collision deductibles may only pay around $1,000 a year for full coverage.
+Prices are highest for teenage drivers, since even teens with perfect driving records will be charged as much as $4,200 a year.
 View Rates by Age

-The state you live in has a huge impact on Dodge Grand Caravan insurance prices.
-A driver around age 40 might see prices as low as $710 a year in states like Idaho, Maine, and Iowa, or have to pay at least $1,540 on average in Michigan, Louisiana, and New York.
+The state you live in has a huge impact on Dodge Grand Caravan insurance rates.
+A driver around age 40 might see prices as low as $710 a year in states like Idaho, Maine, and Iowa, or as much as $1,540 on average in Michigan, Louisiana, and New York.

 State | Premium | Compared to U.S. Avg | Percent Difference |